WotIzUp/WotIzUp.github.io/_posts/2021-12-25-Happy-Birthday.md

 ---
 layout: post
-title: Happy Birthday and Merry Christmas!
+title: Happy Birthday!
+published: true
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+**Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).**

 ![_config.yml]({{ site.baseurl }}/images/config.png)